illiteratewaffle/RetroArcade/use_case_descriptions.md

 2. How to handle simultaneous messages from different players
 3. How to handle very large chat messages
 4. How to make sure the chat box is updated for all players

+4

+**Use case:** Server Validates Action (client-server Model)

+**Iteration:** 1

+**Primary Actor:** Game Server

+**Goal in context:** The server verifies that each move submitted by a player is allowed before updating the game state.

+**Preconditions:**

+1. The client is connected to the server.
+3. The game server is online and responsive.

+**Trigger:** The client sends a player action to the server.

+**Scenario:**
+1. The server receives the move.
+2. The server checks the move against game rules and current state.
+3. If the move is valid, the server game session manager updates the game state

+**Post conditions:** The game state is updated and sent to all player clients.

+**Exceptions:**

+1. The player's action is invalid

+**Priority:** High priority.
+Ensuring that the game works is a necessary part of the multiplayer game.

+**When available:** 2nd or 3rd iteration.

+**Frequency of use:** High.
+Will be used every time a player makes a move in multiplayer **Channel to actor:**

+1. GUI interaction.
+2. Socket connection for communication with the server.

+**Secondary actors:**

+1. Game Client

+**Channel to secondary actors:**

+1. TCP socket communication between client and server for session handling.

+**Open issues:**

+1. How to manage simultaneous moves